Why Join Honors?

 Honors Advising

-The Honors College academic counseling team provides students with advising for Honors curriculum requirements and professional coaching for experiences and opportunities.
+The Honors College academic counseling team provides students with advice for Honors curriculum requirements and professional coaching for experiences and opportunities.
 Honors Counselors are available in the Experiential Learning Lab, located in GSR 1.204.
-Visit our staff page, or Counselor page, to see the Counselor bios and contact information.
+Visit our Staff page or Counselor page.

 Priority Course Registration

-Members of the Honors College have the benefits of priority registration, which allows them to register for classes with seniors on the first day of the enrollment period, regardless of grade level.
+Members of the Honors College have the benefit of priority registration, which allows them to register for classes with seniors on the first day of the enrollment period, regardless of grade level.

 Honors Scholarships and Development Awards